pmcnaughter/paper/paper.md

 # Methology
 We compared out measurements of particle aging with a model simulation.
 The model is detailed in Smith et al 2002.

+#Results
+The simulations indicate that coagulation is the dominant growth mechanism for these particles.